DevExpress/devextreme-documentation/concepts/05 UI Components/RangeSelector/20 Range Changing/10 Select a Range.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_1/DataVisualization/RangeSelectorHowTos/allowSlidersSwap.html, /Content/Applications/20_1/DataVisualization/RangeSelectorHowTos/allowSlidersSwap.js"></div>

 There is one more property that specifies **RangeSelector** behavior when you select a range using sliders.
 When you let a slider off, it either stays at the place where you released it or moves to the nearest scale tick.
-To specify how a slider should behave in this case, use the [snapToTicks](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/behavior/snapToTicks.md '/Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/behavior/#snapToTicks') option.
+To specify how a slider should behave in this case, use the [snapToTicks](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/behavior/snapToTicks.md '/Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/behavior/#snapToTicks') property.

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_1/DataVisualization/RangeSelectorHowTos/snapToTicks.html, /Content/Applications/20_1/DataVisualization/RangeSelectorHowTos/snapToTicks.js"></div>